 - An easy-to-use API to build customized, domain-specific compiler-based analysis, transformation, and optimization tools.

-The documentation you're currently viewing is for ROSE-0.9.6a.
-Other releases can be found here.
+The documentation you're currently viewing is for a specific version of ROSE.
+Documentation for other releases can be found here.

 Contributors to this release

 - LLNL staff: Dan Quinlan and Chunhua Liao, Robb Matzke, Markus Schordan, Justin Too